viviom89/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+//function() is a closure since it "captures" the variables from its lexical scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+//Dan's name will always be the same, however, the number on the dice will change.

 c.
 What is the lexical scope of `newRoll`?

+//`newRoll` is within the scope of the function personalDice(name).

 ### Task 3 - Stretch Goals